Star Anise – Essential Oils benefits

 Essential Oils benefits

-Star anise is the seed pod from the fruit of the Illicium verum plant, an evergreen shrub grown in China, Indo-China, and Japan and sometimes referred to as Chinese star anise and has been used as a medicine and spice for more than 3,000 years.
-It is a native of Egypt, Greece, Crete, and Asia Minor and was cultivated by the ancient Egyptians.
-It was well known to the Greeks, being mentioned by Dioscorides and Pliny and was cultivated in Tuscany in Roman times.
+Star anise is the seed pod from the fruit of the Illicium verum plant, an evergreen shrub grown in China, Indo-China, and Japan, and sometimes referred to as Chinese star anise.
+It has been used as a medicine and spice for more than 3,000 years.
+It is a native of Egypt, Greece, Crete, and Asia Minor, and was cultivated by the ancient Egyptians.
+It was well known to the Greeks, being mentioned by Dioscorides and Pliny, and was cultivated in Tuscany in Roman times.
 In the Middle Ages, its cultivation spread to Central Europe.
-During the late 1500s, star anise came to Europe via an English sailor and soon after was traded along the tea route from China through Russia.
-Because of its sweet flavor, star anise was mainly used in jams, syrups, and puddings and later substituted in commercial drinks for anise seed.
+During the late 1500s, star anise came to Europe via an English sailor and was soon traded along the tea route from China through Russia.
+Because of its sweet flavor, star anise was mainly used in jams, syrups, and puddings, and later substituted in commercial drinks for anise seed.

 It is a pillar ingredient in Chinese cooking; it is one of the main flavors in Chinese five-spice powder and is also used to make tea and season roast duck and other meats.
 In Vietnamese cuisine, star anise is part of the well-known soup, pho.
 In Western cultures, it is more often used to flavor liqueurs, such as absinthe, sambuca, and pastis, as well as baked goods like cookies and cakes.